motoko-bootcamp/bootcamp-2022/README.md

 During Motoko Bootcamp #1, a student was either in a "beginner" track or "intermediate" track.
 For Motoko Bootcamp #2 we are changing this structure in favor of "Graduation Levels".

 - **Graduated** | You submitted a core project that met the requirements and completed the assigned coding challenges.
 You'll earn a diploma but no prizes.
-- **Graduated with honors | You submitted a core project that met the requirements, and went above and beyond by also meeting the (#)[graduate with honors requirements[URL NEEDED]].
+- **Graduated with honors** | You submitted a core project that met the requirements, and went above and beyond by also meeting the [graduate with honors requirements[URL NEEDED]](https://github.com/motoko-bootcamp/bootcamp/blob/main/README.md#graduation-levels-).
 - **Graduated at top of your class** | You submitted a core project which included unique extra features beyond any requirements we provided, and the dev mentors found your submission exeptional.
 - **Valedictorian** | One student will win the honor of being judge as having the most impressive core project submission.